 The suction-trap network focuses on aphid species of importance to cereals and oilseeds crops.
 It is managed by Rothamsted Insect Survey (RIS) and funded by the Biotechnology and Biological Sciences Research Council (BBSRC).

-The 12.2m tall traps suck in air continuously and are emptied daily in spring, summer and autumn (weekly in winter).
+The 12.2m tall traps suck in air continuously and are emptied daily during the ‘aphid season’.
+Each trap represents aphid-flight activity over a radius of around 80 km.
 Aphid species are then identified and counted at Rothamsted Research and SASA (Gogarbank suction trap).

 Suction trap aphid data and weather data can be used to forecast the start of aphid flights.
 Although there is considerable uncertainty associated with actual first flight dates at specific sites, the forecasts provide an indication of how early or late flights will take place, compared with an ‘average’ season.
 It is important to note that some aphids overwinter in crops and are likely to be present before aphid flights commence.